Saturday, September 27, 2008

 Today there is a substantial movement back to horsepower in some organic farming circles as modern-day draft farmers claim farming with horses does less damage to land than gas-powered heavy machinery and reduces reliance on fossil fuels.

 The historic record indicates that it was a bit cooler and wetter back in the days of horses and hand implements in these parts.
-Roger Davis, director of the Lucretia Vaile Museum notes that you couldn’t hope to grow three-pound potatoes and get 383 wagonloads full with dry-land tactics in the modern age.
+Rogers Davis, long-time director of the Lucretia Vaile Museum notes that you couldn’t hope to grow three-pound potatoes and get 383 wagonloads full with dry-land tactics in the modern age.
 All we need is a little water, and cool weather to go with our horsepower.

 Saturday, September 13, 2008